luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 The :code:`VariableNode` can then be thought of as the wildcard.
 The wildcard can match any other atom.
 If you are familiar with `Regular Expressions <https://www.regular-expressions.info/quickstart.html>`_, this is the same principle.

-So, you might interpret this query expression as saying "Find all the :code:`StateLink` atoms that connect :code:`fidos_weight` to *something*.
+So, you might interpret this query expression as saying "Find all the :code:`StateLink` atoms that connect :code:`fidos_weight_link` to *something*.
 What are all the *somethings* that you found?"

 When we execute our query, it should return: